patrickboateng/geolysis/docs/CONTRIBUTING.md

 1. Check the [existing issues](https://github.com/patrickboateng/geolysis/issues)
    to see if the issue has already been reported.
 1. If not, create a new issue, describing the problem in detail.
-Include steps to reproduce if possible and any relevant error messages or logs.
+   Include steps to reproduce if possible and any relevant error messages.

 ### Suggesting Enhancements

-If you have an idea for an enhancement or a new feature, please follow these
+If you have an idea for an enhancement or a new feature, please follow these steps:
-steps:

 1. Check the [existing issues](https://github.com/patrickboateng/geolysis/issues)
    to see if the enhancement has already been suggested.
 1. If not, create a new issue, describing the enhancement in detail.
    Be clear about why it's valuable and how it should work.

 ### Development process - summary